-What is Rumination Syndrome?
+What Is Rumination Syndrome?

 While rare, misdiagnosis is common with rumination syndrome, and as a result, it may be under-recognized.2,3 This is due in part to individuals experiencing rumination syndrome often describing their symptoms as vomiting; however, nausea and dry-heaving don’t typically precede rumination syndrome.
 Additionally, a historical lack of awareness by healthcare professionals may also result in misdiagnosis.
 Rumination syndrome can present in infants, children, teens, and adults.
 Rumination syndrome isn’t caused by an underlying health condition.